pydata/xarray/doc/data-structures.rst

 As you can see, dimension names are always present in the xarray data model: if you do not provide them, defaults of the form ``dim_N`` will be created.
-However, coordinates are optional.
-If you do not specific coordinates for a dimension, the axis name will appear under the list of "Unindexed dimensions".
+However, coordinates are always optional, and dimensions do not have automatic coordinate labels.

 .. note::